Impact of COVID-19 pandemic on sports events around the world

 * The Women’s PGA Championship has been postponed from late June to Oct.
 8-11.

+* The Australian PGA Championship will take place at the Royal Queensland Golf Club from Dec.
+3-6.

-* Racing in France will begin without spectators at ParisLongchamp on May 11.
+* Racing in France began without spectators at ParisLongchamp on May 11.

 * Horse racing resumed in Germany on May 7 with a limited number of races in front of empty stands in Hanover.
 Races were also scheduled for May 8 in Cologne.